skodjob/blog/posts/automation/packer-testing-farm.md

 These are mostly just configuration or sensitive information.
 Below, you can find the configuration of the Amazon plugin (this allows the AMI build).
 You can see that besides casual configurations like secrets and regions, you also must pass source_ami.
 This field defines the base image for our build.
-For the Debezium, we are using CentOS Stream 8.
+For Debezium, we are using CentOS Stream 8.

 The following important field is `ssh_username`.
 That field can be very tricky because you can find more variants of the username for some distros.